 - Continue setting your outdoor patio tiles.
 Continue this process until all the units are laid.
 You will almost certainly need to cut some of the units.
 For instructions, see How to Cut Tile at the bottom of this article.

-- Keep it clean.
-I keep a bucket of water and a sponge handy so I can clean as I go.
+- Keep it clean: Keep a bucket of water and a sponge handy so you can clean as you go.
 It's much easier than trying to clean things the next day when the thinset has started to cure.
 Don't worry if you miss a few spots; it will come off the next day, but it's much easier to clean as you go.

-- The right amount of thinset.
-If there is a lot of thinset coming up between the units, your notched trowel is too large.
+- The right amount of thinset: If there's a lot of thinset coming up between the units, your notched trowel is too large.
 You need to find the proper balance of complete coverage without too much excess.

-- Use a level to check for straight lines.
-After each row of tiles, I put my level against the edge to check for straightness.
-The grid helps, but it is always good to double check.
+- Use a level to check for straight lines: After each row of tiles, place your level against the edge to check for straightness.
+The grid helps with alignment, but it's always good to double check.

 How to Cut Tile

-In almost every tile installation you will have to cut tiles at some point.
+In almost every tile installation, you'll have to cut tiles at some point.
 Don't be intimidated.
 With the proper tools, it is both safe and easy.
 There are two commonly used tools for cutting tile:

 - If you only have a few units to cut, mark them with a pencil and take them to a home improvement store.
 Many stores will cut tiles for you for a small fee.

-- While cutting tiles is relatively easy, there is room for error.
-Make sure you order a few extra to allow for mistakes.
+- While cutting tiles is relatively easy, it's safe to assume there will be some mistakes.
+Make sure you order a few extra tiles to allow for errors.

-- When using a wet saw to cut tiles, I always wear eye and ear protection.
+- When using a wet saw to cut tiles, wear eye and ear protection.